hanseaston/pandemic-produce-delivery-project/README.md

 Now, simply type in the relevent information.
 Here are a few things to note:

 - None of the fields should be left empty
-- The image url needs to be a valid image link, like [this](https://i.ibb.co/Hq4tqx3/Organic-milk.jpg)
+- The image url needs to be a valid image link, like [**this**](https://i.ibb.co/Hq4tqx3/Organic-milk.jpg)
-- The product type needs to be matching with one of the following
+- The product type **needs to** be matching with one of the following
-  - vegetable, poultry, dairy, seafood, fruit (case insensitive)
+  - `vegetable, poultry, dairy, seafood, fruit (case insensitive)`
 - A pop-up window should appear when you click the "save" button.
-If everything goes well, you should
-- be able to see the product you have newly added in your shop page when you refresh the page!
+If everything goes well, you should be able to see the product you have newly added in your shop page when you refresh the page!
 Otherwise, the pop-up window should display the error message.
-- Our shop currently does not support editing the product, as well as deletion.
+- Our shop currently **does not support** editing the product, as well as deletion.
 We will continue to work on these functionalities as they are crucial.
-If you want to do these operations, you would have to directly go to your MongoDB console and modify your database content.
+If you want to do these operations as of right now, you would need to directly go to your MongoDB console and modify your database content.

 ## Adding products